ArwaAloraibi/SnackRush/README.md

 </br>1- Make the DOM page shake when the player is poisoned.
 </br>2- Add background audio during gameplay, with different sounds for winning or losing.
 </br>3- Improve the interface to be smoother and ensure more responsive interactions with user inputs.
+</br>4- Add a next levl to the Elite level with yellow tasks and less round time